Happy Socks: Company history

-Happy Socks began in April 2008, when Mikael Söderlindh, an advertising executive, and Viktor Tell, an illustrator and graphic designer, came up with the idea of colorful, printed socks.
+Happy Socks began in April 2008, when advertising executive Mikael Söderlindh and graphic designer Viktor Tell came up with the idea of colorful, printed socks as a brand.
 Three weeks later, production began in a Turkish factory.
 The socks launched at a price point of $10, and were initially sold on the company’s website.
-In the first year, Happy Socks' turnover was €1,000,000 (US$1,136,750).
-In 2016, the brand generated retail sales of $106.4 million.
+In the first year, Happy Socks' turnover was million.
+In 2016, the brand generated retail sales of million.

 In 2017, private equity firm Palamon Capital Partners acquired a majority stake in the company from Scope Growth III.
-At the time, they invested $81.2 million in Happy Socks stock, and Palamon invested about $4.5 million of growth capital.
+At the time, they invested million in Happy Socks stock, and Palamon invested about million of growth capital.

 As of 2018, the brand had sold more than 40 million socks worldwide.
-Happy Socks expanded to produce underwear and kid's socks in 2014.
+Happy Socks expanded to produce underwear and children's socks in 2014.
 In 2015, the company added an athletic collection aimed at sneaker wearers and a men's dress collection.
 In 2017, they launched Hysteria, a fashion collection of materials such as viscose, glitter, and nylon manufactured in Portugal and Italy.
-Happy Socks had previously been stocked in stores such as Barneys New York and Opening Ceremony; this new collection, designed by associate creative director Paula Maso, moved Happy Socks into retailers such as Selfridges, John Lewis, Urban Outfitters, Tessuti, Bloomingdale’s, Galleries Lafayette, Voo Berlin, and 10 Corso Como.
+Happy Socks had previously been stocked in stores such as Barneys New York and Opening Ceremony; this new collection, designed by associate creative director Paula Maso, moved Happy Socks into retailers such as Selfridges, John Lewis, Urban Outfitters, Tessuti, Bloomingdale's, Galeries Lafayette, Voo Berlin, and 10 Corso Como.

-By the end of 2018, Happy Socks opened 100 concept stores in Paris, London, Barcelona, Los Angeles, Stockholm, and Tokyo.
+By the end of 2018, Happy Socks opened 100 concept stores in Paris, London, Barcelona, Los Angeles, Stockholm and Tokyo.
 In December 2018, the brand opened its third shop in New York City.
-In May 2019, Happy Socks opened a second Happy Socks store in Los Angeles.
+In May 2019, they opened a second store in Los Angeles.

 Happy Socks began producing men's swim trunks in 2018.
 In Spring 2019, Happy Socks expanded the swimwear line to include a women's line, slider footwear, beach bags, towels, and pool floats.

-In addition to its headquarters in central Stockholm, Sweden, the company opened an office in New York City in 2018, followed by an office in Munich, Germany, in January 2019.
+In addition to its headquarters in central Stockholm, Sweden, the company opened an office in New York City in 2018, followed by an office in Munich in January 2019.